-Spring means more green, more flowers, and more birds!
+Many areas see the return of more bird species in the spring.
 Whether you're an enthusiastic backyard birder or a dedicated hobbyist, almost everyone enjoys catching sight and sound of a pretty bird.
 Put your pencil to paper to capture the moment today.
-You don't have to be artistic to enjoy this activity–this moment can be just about taking some time for yourself–you deserve it!Continue to 9 of 30 below.
+You don't have to be artistic to enjoy this activity.
+Just take a moment to observe and sketch some of the birds you see.Continue to 9 of 30 below.

 09 of 30

 Forget the saying: "Out with the old, in with the new."
 Cherish an Antique Day is meant for celebrating the older, refined items of years past.
 Whether you're an antique collector or simply like admiring items from previous decades, take some time today to shop for antiques, read up on their history, sort through family heirlooms, or add a piece into your home decor.

 They might have annoyed you when you were younger, but few people know you as intimately as your siblings do.
 So take a moment today to call your brother or sister and reminisce about all those times you drove each other (and your parents) crazy.

 Pets can comfort you when you're feeling low, offer unconditional love, and provide entertainment.
 Sure, they might be a little weird and sometimes misbehave, but they're part of your family.
 Give your animal friends a little extra love, care, and some treats today.

 April 12: Grilled Cheese Sandwich Day

 Whether you love a simple slice of American cheese on white bread or aged brie on sourdough, grilled cheese always makes for an awesome meal.
 Whip up your favorite grilled cheese sandwich for breakfast, lunch, or dinner to celebrate today.Continue to 13 of 30 below.